Future-Scholars/paperlib/README.md

 ![](./assets/ui.png)

----

-📣 **I'm looking for someone to work with me on developing Paperlib.** 📣

- If you are interested please contact me.

 ## Introduction

-I'm a computer science PhD student.
-Conference papers are in major in my research community, which is different from other disciplines.
-Without DOI, ISBN, metadata of a lot of conference papers are hard to look up (e.g., NIPS, ICLR etc.).
-When I cite a publication in a draft paper, I need to manually search the publication information of it in Google Scholar or DBLP over and over again.

-**Why not Zotero, Mendely?**

-- A good metadata scraping capability is one of the core functions of a paper management tool.
-Unfortunately, no software in this world does this well, not even commercial software.
+Paperlib is an open source reference manager designed to improve your citing experience by addressing some of the common painpoints found in other software, in particular Zotero and Mendely.

+### Main Features

+- Rich variety of scrapers to collect metadata for several disciplines
+- Fulltext and advanced search.
+- Rating, flag, tag, folder and markdown/plain text note.
+- RSS feed subscription to follow the newest publications on your research topic.
+- Locate and download PDF files from the web.
+- macOS and MS Word Plug-ins for inserting citations
+- Cloud sync
+- Supports macOS, Linux, and Windows.
-- A modern UI.
-No extra useless features.
+- Beautiful and clean UI.

-What we need may be to: import a paper, scrape the metadata of it as accurately as possible, simply organise the library, and export it to BibTex when we are writing our papers.

-That is Paperlib.

-## Highlights
--   Scrape paper’s metadata with many scrapers.
-Support writing your metadata scrapers.
-Tailored for many disciplines (still growing):
+### Scrapers

+Currently, Paperlib uses the following scrapers (more to come):

 - [x] **General**
   - [x] arXiv
   - [x] doi.org
   - [x] Semantic Scholar
   - [x] Crossref
   - [x] Google Scholar
   - [x] Springer
   - [x] Elseivier Scopus
 - [x] **Computer Science and Electronic Engineering**
   - [x] openreview.net
   - [x] IEEE
   - [x] DBLP
   - [x] Paper with Code (scrape available in the code repository)
 - [x] **Earth Science**
 - [x] **Physics**
   - [x] NASA Astrophysics Data System
   - [x] SPIE: Inte.
 Society for Optics and Photonics
 - [ ] **Chemistry**
   - [x] ChemRxiv
 - [ ] **Biology**

   - [x] BioRxiv / MedRxiv

-    - ...
--   Fulltext and advanced search.
--   Rating, flag, tag, folder and markdown/plain text note.
--   RSS feed subscription to follow the newest publications on your research topic.
--   Locate and download PDF files from the web.
--   macOS spotlight-like plugin to copy-paste references easily when writing a draft paper.
-Also supports MS Word.
--   Cloud sync, supports macOS, Linux, and Windows.
+## About this project

+Conference papers are a big part of computer science research.
+Without DOI, ISBN, metadata of a lot of conference papers are hard to look up (e.g., NIPS, ICLR etc.).
+When I cite a publication in a draft paper, I need to manually search the publication information of it in Google Scholar or DBLP over and over again.

+**Why not Zotero or Mendely?**

+- The scraping capabilities of these tools are limited to what's on the page.

--   Beautiful and clean UI.
+- Outdated UI and bloated features
+- Expensive licenses

 ## Download and Install